Wally Widholm, the Best Twilight Backstop of All-Time

 City Park, Vicksburg, Mississippi, 1955 (c.)

-Widholm’s brief professional career came to an end in the state of Mississippi.
+Widholm’s professional career came to an end in the state of Mississippi.
 There he played 117 games with the Chicago Cubs-affiliated Vicksburg Hill Billies of the 1955 Cotton States League.
 He may have forgotten, but Widholm swatted 4 home runs and finished third on the team in RBI (45).
 Knowing the big leagues were out of reach, he decided to make a new life back in Connecticut.

 Hamilton Standard wins the Hartford Twilight League Regular Season Title with Wally Widholm at catcher (bottom, right), 1958.